electica-energy/SOH-Estimation/README.md

 ## **Aim**

 To demonstrate ElecticaOS, an AI-driven energy trading and optimization platform inspired by Tesla’s Autobidder.
-The goal is to show how distributed battery assets can autonomously forecast, dispatch, and trade energy — turning storage systems into profit-generating, grid-stabilizing assets.
+The goal is to show how distributed battery assets can autonomously forecast, dispatch, and trade energy turning dectralised-distributed energy assets (storage systems) into profit-generating, grid-stabilizing assets.